 - Post surgical swelling may temporarily cause the look of unevenness, skin changes, hard spots, and ridges.

 - Most bruising will fade after the second week.
 After the first week much of the remaining discoloration can be concealed with a cream-based cosmetic.

 - Most stitches will dissolve within 7 days; some might need to be removed at 2-3 weeks.

 - Pink scars will eventually fade to an unnoticeable color.

 - Your healing incision lines may itch a little.
 Avoid scratching them.
 Apply hydrocortisone cream.

 - You may experience some numbness for up to one year.
 Remember not to put ice or anything hot directly onto skin because you may have decreased awareness of temperature damage.

 WHEN TO CALL US

 Post surgical complications are rare and are often easily solved by the doctor if you notify us.
 Call us if you experience any of the following: a temperature of 101 or higher, increased local redness or warmth, chest pain, shortness of breath, legs swelling, calf pain or if you feel that anything might be wrong.
-Please call the office@ 949-644-4808 within regular business hours, or page Dr. Cruise after business hours @
+Please call the office@ 949-644-4808 within regular business hours, or page Joseph T Cruise, MD after business hours @